barrybecker4/svelte-OnlineTTT/README.md

 To run the unit tests, use `npm run test:unit`.
 To run e2e tests, use `npm run test:e2e`.

-### 6. Production Deployment
+### 6. Cloudflare Deployment

+There are two ways to do it.
+The preferred way is to just integrate [github with Cloudflare](https://developers.cloudflare.com/pages/configuration/git-integration/github-integration/).
+Then, any commit to a branch will automatically deploy to preview, and any commit to master, will deploy to production.

-Deploy your main SvelteKit app to Cloudflare Pages:
+Alternatively, manually deploy your main SvelteKit app to Cloudflare Pages with these commands:

 ```bash
 npm run build